CDLUC3/mrt-doc/design/aws-build/demo.md

 ----

 ## Java Services: WAR files
-- Commit to other BRANCH:
+- Commit to other feature BRANCH:
   - `BRANCH-SNAPSHOT.war` in CodeArtifact
   - `image:BRANCH` in ECR